 A concept that is intrinsically related to the burden of proof is the burden of proof fallacy.
 The burden of proof fallacy is a logical fallacy which occurs when someone claims that they don’t have a burden of proof with regards to their own arguments, or when someone attempts to shift their own burden of proof to someone else.

 For example, consider a situation where, during the course of a media interview, a politician is asked to justify a policy that they want to implement.
 If the politician asks their interviewer to justify why the interviewer thinks that policy shouldn’t be implemented, the politician is committing the burden of proof fallacy, because they’re not providing evidence which supports their stance, and because they’re attempting to shift their own burden of proof to someone else.

-Since the burden of proof is a concept that is crucial when it comes to conducting any kind of valid discourse, it’s important to understand it.
+Since the burden of proof and the burden of proof fallacy are concepts that often play a significant role when it comes to conducting any kind of discourse, it’s important to understand them.

 The burden of proof

-The burden of proof is one of the most important guiding principles which are used in order to help people resolve disputes.
-Specifically, each person in a debate has a burden of proof with regards to their own claims, so that if they want their claims to be accepted by others, they must provide proof which supports those claims, either as part of their original argument, or in response to their opponent’s questions.
+The burden of proof is one of the most important guiding principles which are used in order to help people conduct discussions and resolve disputes in a proper manner.
+Specifically, each person a burden of proof with regards to their own claims, so that if they want their claims to be accepted by others, they must provide proof which supports those claims, either as part of their original argument, or in response to their opponent’s questions.

 Examples of the burden of proof